On this page

 - The title should be short, accurate and informative.

-- Each paper should begin with an abstract of 100–150 words and up to 10 keywords.
+- Each paper should begin with an abstract of 100–150 words and a maximum of 10 keywords.

 - Headings should not be too numerous and the heading hierarchy should be kept to a minimum.
-Headings should not be numbered.
+Headings should use minimal capitals and should not be numbered.

-- Tuhinga will be produced on A4 paper size, normally with double columns.
-Illustrations and tables should therefore be designed to fit a full page (preferably portrait), a page width, or a column width.
-In the case of full-page illustrations, please make adequate allowance within the block for the caption.
-Illustrations should be numbered consecutively, regardless of whether they are line drawings, colour or half-tones.
+- Tuhinga is produced at A4 page size with double columns.
+Illustrations and tables should therefore be designed to fit a full page, a page width, or a column width.
+Illustrations should be numbered consecutively as figures, regardless of whether they are line drawings, colour or black and white.

 - All illustrations and tables must be referred to in the text.
 The following formats may be used: